codad5/currencynet/README.md

 ```
 ### changing the data type of your output

-You can change the data type of your output by adding this few code at the bottom of your html code
+You can change the data type of your output from `float` to `int` by adding this few code at the bottom of your html code

 ```html
 </body>